thomasp85/data_imaginist/content/art/index.md

   thumb: assets/images/card.jpg
 ---

+## Crypto art
+I am tentatively dipping my toes into crypto art.
+It is a contentious subject due to the high energy consumption, and thus it's ecological impact, of some crypto technologies.
+Still, technologies around crypto art and non-fungible tokens (NFT) have the potential to disrupt the current art market and improve the situation for artist so it is wrong to dismiss it outright.
+I'm experimenting with crypto art on [hic et nunc](https://www.hicetnunc.xyz/tz/tz2Pkj2xWJovKKCsABjnr3NbyMVJTMBkpTvb), a market place build on top of the Tezos crypto currency, which has a very low energy consumption.
+Only pieces minted by tz2Pkj2xWJovKKCsABjnr3NbyMVJTMBkpTvb are by me.

 ## On generative art
 I'm a generative artist focusing mainly on exploring the beauty of dynamic systems.
 For me, the sweet spot of generative art lies in creating a system that